TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/networking/enet_lwip_httpserver.md

     <td>Mdio Manual Mode Enable
     <td>TI Networking / Enet (CPSW)
     <td>Flag to enable MDIO manual mode in example.
 Driver support for Manual mode is enabled, so this parameter configures manual mode in the example.
-    <td>Default is true.
-If your silicon is affected with errata <a href="https://www.ti.com/lit/er/sprz457e/sprz457e.pdf" target="_blank">i2329— MDIO interface corruption</a>, then TI suggests to use MDIO_MANUAL_MODE as software workaround.
+    <td>Default is true.\n If your silicon is affected with errata <a href="https://www.ti.com/lit/er/sprz457e/sprz457e.pdf" target="_blank">i2329— MDIO interface corruption</a>, then TI suggests to use MDIO_MANUAL_MODE as software workaround.
 </tr>

 \cond SOC_AM64X || SOC_AM243X || SOC_AM263X || SOC_AM263PX || SOC_AM62DX
 <tr>
     <td>Disable Mac Port1, Disable Mac Port2
-    <td>TI Networking / Enet (CPSW)
+    <td>TI Networking / Enet (CPSW) / MAC Port Config
     <td>Select which port to disable.
     <td>Default is Port1 enabled.
 If both Port1 and Port 2 are enabled, any port can be used and  if operating in switch mode, it enables traffic switching between the two ports.
 </tr>